dtjohnso/dtjohnso.github.com/_posts/2014-10-11-whitefield-and-the-great-awakening-conference.markdown

 title: "Whitefield and the Great Awakening conference"
 date: 2014-10-11 16:01
 comments: true
+category: History
-categories: [Conferences, Church History, Books]
+tags: [Conferences, Church History, Books]
 description: A conference and a new biography celebrating the 300th anniversary of George Whitefield.
 image: /images/2014/10/tn_9780300181623.jpg
 ---